Velocidex/velociraptor-docs/content/blog/2023/2023-07-27-release-notes-0.7.0/index.md

 ### Volume Shadow Copies analysis

-Window's Volume Shadow Serice (VSS) creates a snapshot of the drive at a point in time.
+Window's Volume Shadow Service (VSS) creates a snapshot of the drive at a point in time.
 Forensically, this is sometimes very helpful as it captures a point in time view of the previous disk state (If the VSS are still around when we perform our analysis).